 4. Make it personal

 A lot of training is ineffective because it doesn’t provide any context for the individual learner.
 Make sure you provide exercises throughout the training that let learners reflect on their own experiences.
-Tying the learning objective to the knowledge they already have shows the learners how one relates to the other.
+Tying the learning objective to the knowledge they already have shown the learners how one relates to the other.
 This alone makes it easier to remember.

 5. Keep it Short